 Mosul, Iraq, 2017-2018

 What are the conditions under which civilians will accept neighbors who collaborated with an insurgent group back into their community after conflict?
 Does punishment of rebel collaborators facilitate post-conflict reintegration?
 What are the effects of the identity of a rebel collaborator (e.g. gender, age, ethnicity) and the nature of her collaboration with the insurgent group (e.g. marriage to a fighter, military service, or logistical support) on the form of punishment (e.g. imprisonment, reparations, de-radicalization programs, and community service) desired by their community members to promote forgiveness and reconciliation?
 We address these questions through a conjoint survey experiment conducted in the Iraqi city of Mosul, which was controlled and governed by the Islamic State (IS) for more than three years.
 We find that people who collaborated to greater extents or are perceived as having done so willingly will be less likely to be accepted back into the community compared to those who collaborated to lesser extents or were coerced to collaborate.
 The findings of this research have important implications for the stabilization and reconstruction of war-torn societies around the world.
 The survey was administered in Mosul in March-April 2018 by an experienced and respected Iraqi research firm (N=1,450).
 With Mara Revkin.
-Our working paper “From Revenge to Forgiveness: Strengthening Durable Peace in Post-Conﬂict Societies” won the 2019 Franklin L. Burdette Pi Sigma Alpha Award for the best paper presented at the American Political Science Association (APSA) annual meeting and is a conditional accept the American Journal of Political Science.
+Our working paper “From Revenge to Forgiveness: Strengthening Durable Peace in Post-Conﬂict Societies” won the 2019 Franklin L. Burdette Pi Sigma Alpha Award for the best paper presented at the American Political Science Association (APSA) annual meeting and is published in the American Journal of Political Science.
 Another working paper “How Does Punishment Affect Reintegration?
 Attitudes Toward Islamic State “Collaborators” in Iraq” is a revise and resubmit at the American Journal of Comparative Law.

 Baghdad, Al Anbar, and Najaf, Iraq, 2020-2023

 Civil conflicts gravely damage the state’s legitimacy.
 Institutions are rendered incapable of providing security; social trust among its citizenry diminishes; and non-state actors step in to fill the vacuum of power.
 Following conflict, the state needs to re-establish itself as the legitimate arbiter of processes aimed at bringing former rebel collaborators to justice.
 Unless it carefully considers subnational variation in the drivers of forgiveness and reconciliation with rebel collaborators, the state may generate new grievances among some communities, increasing the chances of rebel recidivism or the outbreak of new conflict.
 This project develops and tests a novel framework integrating political science theories of legitimacy with psychological theories of forgiveness, feelings of (in)justice and desire for revenge.
-To test this framework, we conduct in-depth interviews, hold focus groups and implement three large-scale surveys with embedded experiments (N=3,600) in Iraq, a country that has endured a series of civil conflicts culminating in the recent confrontation with the Islamic State in Iraq and Syria (ISIS).
+To test this framework, we conduct in-depth interviews, hold focus groups and implement three large-scale surveys with embedded experiments among citizens and local leaders (N=4,800) in Iraq, a country that has endured a series of civil conflicts culminating in the recent confrontation with the Islamic State in Iraq and Syria (ISIS).
 This project employs innovative tools to identify both the subnational drivers of violent resentment towards the state and the drivers of reconciliation.
 It provides policymakers with the information necessary to design successful strategies for reconciliation, re-establishment of state legitimacy, and lasting peace.
 With Michael Bang Petersen and Kristin Fabbe.
 Funded by Riksbankens Jubileumsfond 3.2 million SEK (approx. 320,000 USD) and the Folke Bernadotte Academy for 396 000 SEK (approx. 42,000 USD) .

 Gothenburg, Sweden, To Punish or To Pardon, 2020-2021